 Minor interruptions aside, the share of email spam in total email traffic has been steadily declining since 2008.
 That year, 92.6% of all email messages exchanged worldwide were spam.

 In the 11 years since then, the share of spam emails has gone down by more than two-thirds, according to internet spam statistics.
 The number from 2019 also represents a significant decline from 2018, when email spam volume was 45.3%.

 11. More than 50% of ransomware is distributed through phishing emails.

 Phishing emails are still the preferred way for criminals to conduct ransomware attacks.
 Cybercriminals can buy, rent or lease ransomware instead of creating their own.
 That gives them more time to invest in new phishing techniques and baits.
 Ransomware statistics show six major organizations with as many as 350,000 emails sent daily in June 2020.

 12. Gmail blocks over 100 million phishing emails daily.

 (Google Security Blog)

-13. Most internet users can’t identify phishing websites and emails.
+13. Phishing scam statistics show that about two-thirds of internet users can’t identify phishing websites and emails.

-15. In 2018, “urgent” was the most common word in phishing emails targeted at businesses.
+15. “Urgent” is the most common word in phishing emails targeted at businesses.

-This word appeared in 8% of all phishing emails sent to organizations in an attempt to scam them.
-According to phishing attacks statistics, variations of this word were also used, including “important” (5.4%), “important update” (3.1%), and “attn” (short for attention; 2.3%).
+This word appears in 8% of all phishing emails sent to organizations in an attempt to scam them.
+According to phishing attacks statistics, variations of this word are also used, including “important” (5.4%), “important update” (3.1%), and “attn” (short for attention; 2.3%).